 Fold back the remaining 3 strips, place a dough strip about 1 inch away from the first one and return the folded strips to their flat position.
 Repeat to complete the lattice.

-Make spring and summer fruits even sweeter with these tried and tested recipes:
+Make seasonal ingredients even sweeter with these tried and tested recipes: